Marvin E. Holmes Jr.: Social issues

 In 2012, Holmes voted against legislation to expand gambling in Maryland; the bill passed the House of Delegates by a vote of 71-58 and was signed into law on August 15, 2012.

 Holmes introduced legislation during the 2019 legislative session to lower the state's lead exposure threshold from 10 to 5 micrograms per deciliter, the Centers for Disease Control and Prevention's reference level that demonstrates elevated lead levels in children.
 The bill passed and was signed into law by Governor Larry Hogan on April 30, 2019.

 Taxes

 In 2012, Holmes voted for legislation to raise the state's fuel tax to replenish the state's transportation fund.

+Personal life

+Holmes is married and has four daughters.
+He attends religious services at the Greater Mt.
+Nebo African Methodist Church in Bowie, Maryland.